mtumilowicz/scala-graphql-caliban-workshop/README.md

         ```

 ## pagination
-* in which situations is it useful to display and load data in chunks, or "pages"?
+* two scenarios
     * UX concern: too many items to display
         * mental overload for the user to see them all at once
     * performance concern: too many items to load
         * it would overload our backend, the connection, or the client to load all of the items at once
-* types of pagination UX
+* types of pagination from the UX perspective
+    * numbered pages
-    * numbered pages, like in a book, or in Google search results
+        * example: book, Google search
         * expect it to be consistent over some period of time
-        * example
+        * sql
             ```
             SELECT * FROM posts ORDER BY created_at LIMIT 10 OFFSET 20; // page 3, with a page size of 10
             SELECT COUNT(*) FROM posts; // total number of entries or pages in the results
             ```
         * drawbacks
-            * for mostly static content where items don’t move between pages frequently, page numbers are great
+            * only for mostly static content
-            * however, usually items are added and removed while the user is navigating to different pages
+            * however, usually items are added and removed while the user is navigating
-                * skipping an item
+                * leads to skipping items
-                * displaying the same item twice
+                * or displaying the same item twice
-                    * a new item was added at the top of the list, causing the skip and limit approach to show the
+                    * new item was added at the top of the list
-                    item at the boundary between pages twice
+                        * skip and limit approach to show the item at the boundary between pages twice
     * sequential pages like Reddit
         * aren’t numbered
-        * content changes so rapidly that it isn’t meaningful to have page numbers at all
+        * content changes so rapidly - no point in page numbers at all
-        * just specify the place in the list we want to begin, and then how many items we want to fetch
+        * specify the place in the list we want to begin, and how many items we want to fetch
             * it doesn’t matter how many items were added to the top of the list
             * we have a constant pointer to the specific spot where we left off
                 * pointer is called a cursor
-                * cursor is a piece of data, generally some kind of ID, that represents a location in a paginated list
+                * cursor is a piece of data
+                    * generally some kind of ID
+                    * represents a location in a paginated list
         * example
             ```
             SELECT * FROM posts